marijnh/Eloquent-JavaScript/04_data.md

 {{index [array, searching], "indexOf method", "lastIndexOf method"}}

 To search for a specific value, arrays provide an `indexOf` method.
-It searches through the array from the start to the end and returns the index at which the requested value was found—or -1 if it wasn't found.
+The method searches through the array from the start to the end and returns the index at which the requested value was found—or -1 if it wasn't found.
 To search from the end instead of the start, there's a similar method